 This page is for you if…

-- Your company has ever asked “should we announce this over social media?”
+- You have ever asked “can we put this on social media?”

-- You are seeking the latest social media research as it applies to corporate and professional environments.
+- You are seeking the latest social media research as it applies to corporate reporting.

 This page provides information for public company executives and investor relations officers about how social media has become integral to achieving corporate communications best practices.